-5.03 Develop a plan that identifies the appropriate method of maintenance or for all roadways, and prioritize according to use, severity of damage and estimated cost of repair.

-- 5.04 Identify all city owned real property (to include all parks and open spaces, whether city or privately owned), and assets (e.g. vehicles, equipment, supplies, etc.). - 5.05 Develop a plan for the potential development and improvement of all vacant land, parks and open spaces.
+- 5.03 Develop Maintain a plan that identifies the appropriate method of maintenance or repair for all roadways, and prioritize according to use, severity of damage and estimated cost of repair. - 5.04 Address long range transportation issues and impacts with potential increased traffic on Manzano Expressway & Hwy 304.
+Identify the 25 most problematic intersections and roadways. - 5.05 Identify all city owned real property (to include all parks and open spaces, whether city or privately owned), and assets (e.g. vehicles, equipment, supplies, etc.).

-- 5.06 Map, Identify and assess the condition of all existing utilities, both city and privately owned, and develop recommendations for funding their maintenance, upgrade, or modernization. - 5.06.1 Address long range transportation issues and impacts with potential increased traffic on Manzano Expressway & Hwy 304. - 1) Identify the 25 most problematic intersections and roadways. - 5.07 Conduct a feasibility study for the possible introduction of renewable and sustainable energy producing sources.
+- 5.06 Develop a plan for the potential development and improvement of all vacant land, parks and open spaces. - 5.07 Map, Identify and assess the condition of all existing utilities, both city and privately owned, and develop recommendations for funding their maintenance, upgrade, or modernization. - 5.08 Conduct a feasibility study for the possible introduction of renewable and sustainable energy producing sources. for sustainable production, storage and transmission of reliable energy.